RAP-group/guidelines/README.md

 ## Open science and reproducible research

+We are dedicated to conducting reproducible research using the principles of open science.

 ## Getting started

 If you are new to the RAP Group, see the [getting_started](https://github.com/RAP-group/getting_started) repo for useful information to help during the early stages of graduate research.